wintercms/wn-blog-plugin/README.md

 # Blog Plugin

-A simple, extensible blogging platform for October CMS.
+A simple, extensible blogging platform for Winter CMS.

 [Blog & Forum Building Tutorial Video](https://player.vimeo.com/video/97088926)

 ## Editing posts

 The plugin uses the markdown markup for the posts.
-You can use any Markdown syntax and some special tags for embedding images and videos (requires RainLab Blog Video plugin).
+You can use any Markdown syntax and some special tags for embedding images and videos (requires Winter Blog Video plugin).
 To embed an image use the image placeholder:

     ![1](image)